kohesion/slimKit-free/README.md

 I only support the latest two major versions of each browser.
 Wider browser support is available as a customization service.

 Why would you choose slimKit over bootstrap or jquery-ui?
-1) no commitment to an underlying framework / library
+1) no commitment to an underlying framework / library<br>
-2) this library is meticulously maintained by one person, the code is not going to get hacked up by 20 people.
+2) this library is meticulously maintained by one person, the code is not going to get hacked up by 20 people.<br>
-3) I don't do code / feature bloat, I believe in keeping it simple, complexity is for customization.
+3) I don't do code / feature bloat, I believe in keeping it simple, complexity is for customization.<br>
-4) If you need something more complicated or wider browser support, I offer customization service (hourly)
+4) If you need something more complicated or wider browser support, I offer customization service (hourly)<br>
-5) I only support modern browsers by default resulting in simpler more elegant and efficient code
+5) I only support modern browsers by default resulting in simpler more elegant and efficient code<br>
-6) I've been working with browser technology and/or javascript since 1996
+6) I've been working with browser technology and/or javascript since 1996<br>